It’s always important to do the job yourself before hiring someone to do it for you.

 You may have some hypotheses about how to proceed; sometimes, you even have a fully mapped, written down process of what needs doing.

-You go ahead and hire a person.
+Then, you go ahead and decide to hire a person.

-- The hiring manager has the business perspective and business’ interests at heart
+- The hiring manager has the business perspective and business interests at heart

-When attrition happens, usually employees grow uncomfortable and unhappy while managers become grumpy, and begin to micromanage.
+When attrition happens, employees usually grow uncomfortable and unhappy, while managers become grumpy and begin to micromanage.